lihaoyi/Scalite/readme.md

 More?
 =====

 Want to see more?
 I have ported uPickle's pure-scala JSON parser to Scalite!
 Comparing the [original code](https://github.com/lihaoyi/upickle/blob/master/shared/main/scala/upickle/Js.scala) with the [Scalite version ](src/test/resources/scalite/tutorial/Js.scala) should give a good sense of what a messy, real world code base looks like in Scalite.
+You can also leaf through the [unit tests samples](src/test/resources/scalite) for more examples of what Scalite code looks like.

 Read previous discussion on the [Google Group](https://groups.google.com/forum/#!topic/scala-language/yl9BRqlpjJ0) if you want to know the background behind this.